 - Have a safe space to share your success, failure, worries, hopes, and fears

 Finding The Support You Need During Recovery

-In group therapy in New Jersey, you will be engaging with others in a safe place.
+During an alcohol rehab program in New Jersey, you will be engaging with others in a safe place.
 Additionally, together you will be holding each other accountable and sharing personal stories.
 All of this will happen in a supportive setting, fostering camaraderie and vulnerability.
-Addiction counseling will help you build life skills that will be essential in your long term recovery, as well as offer a number of other benefits, including:
+Addiction counseling will help you build life skills that will be essential in your long-term recovery, as well as offer a number of other benefits, including:

 - Reducing the risk of relapse

 - Developing strategies for self-care